nicholaswmin/dyno/README.md

 A test is deemed succesful if the *test duration* elapses without creating a *cycle backlog*.

+To maximize efficiency and mimic a production environment,
+the provided task is run across multiple threads.

 ```js
 // example
 import { dyno } from '@nicholaswmin/dyno'